mplacona/androidthings.rocks/_posts/2017-01-03-get-started-with-android-things-today.md

 </application>
 ```

-Lastly, head to `hellothings/MainActivity.java` and change the `omCreate` method to list all the available peripherals on our Raspberry Pi.
+Lastly, head to `hellothings/MainActivity.java` and change the `onCreate` method to list all the available peripherals on our Raspberry Pi.

 ```java
 @Override